This was the moment of truth.

 They were gathered an hour before the regular meeting of the staff, the Board of Governors, and the Ministry of Magic, so that Minerva could give this group vital information — information that might change the way they voted on the matter of the 1998-1999 curriculum.

-They were seated in Classroom 12 because it was one of the few spaces in Hogwarts that had no portraits of any kind.
+They met in Classroom 12 because it was one of the few spaces in Hogwarts that had no portraits of any kind.
 In other words, no spies.

 Minerva had yet to replace herself as Professor of Transfiguration, and there was no instructor for Defense Against the Dark Arts.
 Minerva hoped that Voldemort’s death had broken the curse on the Dark Arts job so that she wouldn’t have to fill it every year.